I have a few questions:

 What I do know is his batch of endorsements for this round has created an interesting dynamic.
 Are all the Trump endorsees going to support and vote for one another?
 One would think so if they are seen as a “Trump Team”.
 The other thing is Trump has created a whole lot of grifters who want to ride his coattails to be the ultimate “anti-establishment, anti-swamp” candidate.
 It’s like they have learned if you get in front of a crowd and yell “Trump” you get attention.
 Vernon Jones is a prime example of someone who saw an opportunity and took it.
 I mean, the dude voted AGAINST the Heartbeat Bill TWICE.
 Then he came up with a crafty justification by saying he voted against it because he believes life begins at conception and not at 6 weeks.
 Come on, man.
 He wasn’t even a blue-dog conservative democrat in the Georgia House.

 What this has done is it has turned Georgia into a state of Trump loyalists and Kemp loyalists.
 Frankly, I fall somewhere in the apathetic middle of that because I think they have both made some incredibly boneheaded decisions (then again, what politician doesn’t?).
 I’ll probably write an article on that later.
 That’s not the point here though.
-I’m supporting Gary Black for Senate.
-Why?
-Because with China and Blackrock buying up farmland and food processing facilities across the nation, I want someone up in the Senate who can effectively argue agriculture policy.
+With China and Blackrock buying up farmland and food processing facilities across the nation, I want someone up in the Senate who can effectively argue agriculture policy.
 Agriculture is Georgia’s largest industry and one of the largest in the United States.
 Agriculture touches our lives literally every day from the food we eat to the clothes we wear, and in countless other ways.
 However, I respect both Kelvin King and Latham Saddler.
 I think they are impressive people, and I really would like to see them both continue to lead.
 Right now, I just think Gary has the skills that are most pertinent to help us.
 Look at the Georgia Grown brand.
 Gary Black did that.
 Georgia Grown is a point of pride for Georgia but even more than that, it helps Georgia farmers and helps boost our state’s economy.
 It’s one of the best ways I’ve seen of putting Georgia first.
 And what’s more “America First” than prioritizing your state and all it has to offer?

 In short, just because someone tells you it’s a good idea doesn’t make it a good idea.
 That goes for what DJT says and anyone else for that matter.
 I’m not asking you to vote for a particular candidate.
 If you feel that a Trump candidate is a better pick than the other then, by all means, support them.
 I just hope that we all do a little more thinking about what is ACTUALLY best for us rather than what someone tells us is best.
 We could all benefit from that.